isotope11/project_tango_foxtrot/README.md

   - Every component on an amazon page (menu, cart, related items, etc) is its own service.
-  - Any request to amazon.com fires off ~100 or so requests to various services responsible for each part of the page.
+  - Any request to amazon.com fires off ~100 or so requests to various services responsible for each part of the page (on the backend).
   - The page itself has a timeout set, say of 150ms.
 When that timeout is hit, any of the services that haven't yet returned are just omitted from the rendered page.